 Another great spice to give your coffee a more springtime seasonal twist, adding lavender to your coffee can transform it and give it a very floral taste.
 This spice tends to lend itself better to bright, citrus brews instead of the stronger, darker coffees.

-Sprinkle a little dried lavender into your grinder and then add your coffee.
+Sprinkle a little dried lavender into your grinding mechanism and then add your coffee.
 Be careful not to add too much.
 If you do, your coffee will taste more soapy than springy.
 Give it a try with these dried flowers:

 Now this one may not be for everyone.
 Do you like liquorice?
 If so, then this may just be perfect for you.
 When blended with high quality beans, the flavor that star anise adds to your coffee is truly unique.

 Just don’t overdo it.
 A half a pod is more than enough for a single cup of coffee.
 If you add too much, the licorice-like flavor will overpower your coffee no matter how strong you like your morning cup of joe.

 To prepare your coffee, toss in a few cloves into the grounds and brew your coffee.
-If you are making a single cup, reduce the amount of clove you use so it doesn’t taste too strong.
+If you are making a single cup, reduce the amount of clove you use, so it doesn’t taste too strong.
 Here’s where you can find some whole: